BE IT ENACTED BY THE STATE OF FIRESTONE STATE LEGISLATURE HERE ASSEMBLED THAT:

 Motion to override the Chair on [any order or anything this law gives him power over]:

 This will undo, or disregard anything the Chairman/Chairwoman is legally allowed to order.
-Requires ⅔ of the present committee in favour, and does not require the consent of the Chairman/Chairwoman.
+Requires ⅔ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 Motion to close doors: